 Houston Community College Foundation – Public Safety Institute

 The Houston Community College Foundation – Public Safety Institute specializes in providing state-of-the-art training for students in law enforcement, fire protection and emergency medical services.
-Located on 39 acres at HCC's northeast campus, the Public Safety Institute meets the needs of 30 fire departments, 37 police departments, five federal agencies and many private sector employers.
+This year's funding will help support the development of an Emergency Telecommunications Center at the PSI.

 Houston Grand Opera